joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/22/business/smart-car-road-trip.html?searchResultPosition=3

 **You Read it Here First (Maybe): Who Will Light the Olympic Caldron**\
 `Our correspondent in the past couple Summer Games has correctly predicted the special person who lights the Olympic caldron.
-And the honor goes to …`\
+This year the honor goes to …`\
 https://nytimes.com/2021/07/22/sports/olympics/caldron-torch-lighting.html?searchResultPosition=4

 **Variants and Vaccinations: The State of the Virus in N.Y.C.**\